 “Mukteswar means the ‘Iswar’ of ‘Mukti’ (The god of free civilization)”, I explained myself, “The antagonism between Hindu-Buddhism-Jainism of ancient India disappeared in this temple.
 Most probably the architect tried to unite the people of all of the religions together.” (please note, the temple was constructed in pre-Islamic era.
 So, no symbol of Islam is there.)

 The main temple is accompanied by three other temples and a pond – Marichi Kund.
 People bath there before praying.

 Opposite to Mukteswar Temple, The Siddheswar Temple has a traditional Deul-Jagmohan structure.
 The only specialty of the temple is the idols of lions.

 Kedareswar Temple and Gouri Deul:

 The most interesting story that depicted on the main sanctum is the epical marriage of Lord Shiva and Parvati.
 Agni, the God of fire and marriage is sitting in Padmasana.
 Shiva and Parvati, the bride and groom are sited on his left.
-Ganesha, the son of Shiva and Parvati is sitting in the bottom of Agni.
+Ganesha, the son of Shiva and Parvati is sitting below of Agni.
 Fundamentalists can accuse this story for anachronism.
 Ganesha was not a pre-marital child of Shiva and Parvati.
 Then how could he be present in his parents’ marriage.
 Actually, Ganesha is worshipped at the beginning of marriage in Hindu religion.
 Without his blessing, the marriage is not performed.
 The witty sculptor considered that fact, and he made Ganesha present in his parents’ marriage.
 This story reflects the surrealistic sense the sculptor had.